splunk/docker-splunk/docs/ADVANCED.md

   ...
 ```

 Some cache management options are also available.
-Options defined under the index stanza correspond to options in `index.conf` https://docs.splunk.com/Documentation/Splunk/8.0.0/admin/Indexesconf.
-While options defined outside the index correspond to options in `server.conf` https://docs.splunk.com/Documentation/Splunk/8.0.0/admin/Serverconf, note that currently only `[cachemanager]` stanza is supported.
+Options defined under the index stanza correspond to options in `indexes.conf` https://docs.splunk.com/Documentation/Splunk/latest/admin/Indexesconf.
+While options defined outside the index correspond to options in `server.conf` https://docs.splunk.com/Documentation/Splunk/latest/admin/Serverconf, note that currently only `[cachemanager]` stanza is supported.
 This is an example config that defines cache settings and retention policy:
 ```
 smartstore:
   cachemanager: